 This is an extract from my book, Bamboo Strong – Cultural Intelligence Secrets To Succeed In The New Global Economy.

 The Intelligent Leadership (IL) Executive Coaching Process is a 6 to 12 months “immersive” leadership and personal growth journey that unleashes a leader’s full potential so they truly become the best leaders and people they can be.

 The IL blueprint strengthens a leader’s inner-core and outer-core, enabling them to realize 4 game-changing outcomes in their business and life: altruism, affiliation, achievement and abundance (4 A’s).
 These 4 A’s are the seeds of achieving sustained greatness and creating a lasting legacy.

-For more information Visit www.davidcliveprice.com/coaching or Download my Intelligent Leadership™ Executive Coaching Profile.
+For more information Visit www.davidcliveprice.com/executive-coaching or Download the Intelligent Leadership™ Executive Coaching Profile.